-I must confess that I was so unprepared to use a menstrual cup, that I never even tried using my newly acquired one for the first three months.
+I must confess that I was so unprepared to use a menstrual cup, that despite reading all sorts of menstrual cup tips, I never even tried using my newly acquired one for the first three months.
 I stuck to cloth pads, a pain though they were to constantly rinse, dry and wash, especially on heavy days.
 I even lost two cloth pads in the process – one chewed up by a dog while it dried outside my guesthouse room, one forgotten in a corner of a hotel washroom where I was trying to dry it out of sight!

 Finally, two conversations convinced me to try the menstrual cup.
 The first was with Sharanya of Truly Nomadly, when we happened to share a cab on the way to an event.
 She showed me her cup and the fold she uses to insert it, and how it takes her just five minutes in and out of a washroom to empty and reinsert the cup.
 The second was with Vinita of Down 2 Hearth, who’s been using one for years, and told me that I should give it a try and not expect to figure it out right away.
-She was right; it took me three more cycles to figure out how to get it in and out.
+She was right; it took me three more cycles to really understand the menstrual cup tips out there and figure out how to get it in and out.
 But once that eureka moment happened, my life changed.

 How does the menstrual cup work?